 10.2.4 The student members of a committee shall be selected in any democratic manner directed by the student government Bylaws.

-10.2.5 All standing committee assignments shall be for one-year terms.
+10.2.5 All standing committee assignments shall be for two-year terms.

 10.2.5.2 Committee members shall follow the same procedures as do Senate members in delegating proxies (see Section 5.2).